indyplanets/appcenter-documentation/admin-guide/managing-users.md

-Only Root users and Admins will see **Manage Users** in the navigation panel.
+Only Root users and Admins will see the **Manage Users** option in the navigation panel.

 ## How Users are Added